-About the petty type knife
+About the Petty

-Better yet, these knives are an incredible value for the performance, quality, high-end steel and hand crafted character and can be used by semi professionals or those just starting their journey with Japanese knives.
+Moritaka knives are an incredible value for the performance, quality, high-end steel and hand crafted character and can be used by semi professionals or those just starting their journey with Japanese knives.
+The grind on the knives is symmetric and gets very thin behind the edge.
 Their fine shape makes them great for female hands too.
 This knife can be used for both left and right handed people.

 Moritaka Hamono is a traditional knife making company that has a history of over 700 years.
 During years of handcrafting knives, they have developed unique skills and knowledge, which have been passed from generation to generation.
 Moritaka’s unique bladesmithing techniques allow producing knives that will keep fine edges longer than any other knife on the market.
-The Moritaka family is primarily dedicated to producing a large variety of kitchen knives but also other edge tools for gardening, agriculture and forestry.
+Both the performance and character of these blades can be felt upon first use of this knife.